Tag: knowledge

 Old , being “blonde”, being scatterbrained, being AD(H)D, having a bad time with names are all often used to excuse memory issues.
 While there are definitely cases of that being true, another cause of memory issues is being overly mentally occupied and pride.
 Each person and even each situation may have a different cause for why we don’t names, dates, or other important things.
 Today it is quite easy to be overly mentally occupied.
 We are being bombarded with messaging and media.
 Even if you don’t have Facebook or Twitter, the bombardment doesn’t stop.

 The question we need to ourselves when it comes to memory problems is it about me, or is about how important they are to me?
 Yes, that’s a poke indeed, isn’t it?
 You just met someone and ten seconds later you forgot their .
 It sadly probably means that you don’t care enough to remember.
 Yes, that is harsh, and we all bear that failure to some degree or another.
 The reality is that we only have so much capacity to remember, and we prioritize information unconsciously.
 If we don’t think we need to remember the person, or that it’s okay that we don’t, we won’t.
 The Dale Carnegie course trains people to remember people the first time.
-Yes, there are other things with the course, but often the feedback from the very first day is the instructors’ ability to remember everyone’s name the first time and keep the to the next week.
+Yes, there are other things with the course, but often the feedback from the very first day is the instructors’ ability to remember everyone’s name the first time and keep the knowledge to the next week.
 We don’t deliberately think this way.
 It’s natural.

 That’s part of what makes this part of Joseph’s story so interesting.
 With the help of God, he interpreted the dreams of two men.
 All he asked in was to be remembered.
 Think about this.
 Both the baker and steward were in the midst of a significant event.
 Generally, when people are involved with our significant life events, we remember them.
 The baker, of course, would have liked for Joseph to be wrong.
 The steward’s dream was positively affirmed, and then the baker’s demise was yet another confirmation of Joseph empowered by God…yet the steward forgot.
 It seems it was a pretty quick forget, too.
 While we might be quick to condemn the baker for forgetting, we have to remember that we, too, forget people, and even those that were part of a significant life event can be forgotten.